Thanks to air travel, global communities are more connected than ever before, but there’s a downside to all those flights… increased carbon emissions.

 Of course, even if you choose the most eco-friendly airlines and least emitting routes, there will still be CO2 released into the atmosphere during your travels.
 If you want to be completely carbon neutral, you can effectively mitigate all of these emissions with the best carbon offset providers.

 So even if you cannot avoid your flight’s emissions, you can do something to make up for them.
-Measure your flight emissions with an ecological footprint calculator to learn how much to offset, and get started saving the planet today.
+Measure your emissions with a flight carbon calculator or with an ecological footprint calculator to learn how much to offset, and get started saving the planet today.

 Learn More About Flight Emissions: